 While diet is certainly an essential component of maintaining proper gut health for your pup, additional supplementation might be a good idea.
 Finding a probiotic supplement that is designed to promote gut health is a wonderful way to set your dog up for a healthy life.
 Supplements can either be used to correct an imbalance, or to maintain a healthy gut microbiome on a daily basis.
 If your puppy has been experiencing mild digestive issues, supplements are also useful in relieving symptoms.
 It's wise to choose a probiotic that has several strains of bacteria, so that their different benefits can complement each other and no group becomes too abundant.
 The right probiotic will be gentle on your puppy’s system, help them maintain normal stools, and soothe the intestinal tract.

 Probiotics can be helpful for alleviating digestive problems in many pets, but for more serious chronic digestive issues like chronic diarrhea, constipation, and vomiting, simply adding a probiotic might not be enough to turn things around.
 For these cases, you might consider a fecal microbiota transplant (FMT), which will deliver a whole healthy community of dog-specific microbes to your pet.
-These can be delivered via an FMT oral supplement at home or via an enema in a vet’s office.
+These can be delivered via gut restoration supplements FMT oral capsules at home or via an enema in a vet’s office.

 Tip 4: Work with your veterinarian

 With all the recent advances in our understanding of the roles played by the gut microbiome in dog (and human) health, it’s essential to talk with your veterinarian about how you can help support your pup’s gut health.
 Many veterinary practices today are leveraging the best of conventional medicine and natural approaches to help your dog maintain a healthy gut microbiome.
 If your dog struggles with digestive issues, your veterinarian will be able to advise you on proper treatment.